AboTyim/NetwarSystem/README.md

 Our current setup is a pair of machines with these specs:

-* Dual Xeon E5-2680v1 eight core processors - combined cpumark 25,000.
+* Dual Xeon E5-2680v1 eight core processors - combined cpumark 25,000 on each.
 * 192 gig of ram.
 * 500 gig SSD, half for OS, half for ZFS cache.
 * Pairs of Seagate IronWolf 2tb NAS drives.